 Learn about citizenship and immigration status requirements for federal public benefits.

 FEMA must be able to verify the applicant’s identity with a valid Social Security number.

 - FEMA typically verifies an applicant’s identity at the time of application through an automated public records search and through a series of questions associated with the applicant’s credit file or public records.

-- When FEMA is unable to verify an applicant’s identity through these methods, applicants may be asked to submit documentation to verify identity.
+- When FEMA is unable to verify an applicant’s identity through these methods, applicants may be asked to submit additional documentation.

 Review the types of documents you can provide to verify your identity.

 FEMA must be able to verify the applicants occupancy and/or ownership.